Alliances will define the work of the commissioners in the renewal of the CSJ and the Courts of Appeal – 2024-07-03 07:54:53

 “The proposal from the list was very verbal and direct, saying that what we need is to concentrate on the profile and create the conditions for the best professionals to apply,” he said.

-Speaking about alliances, he indicated that the work should focus on those who seek to strengthen the justice sector.
+Speaking regarding alliances, he indicated that the work should focus on those who seek to strengthen the justice sector.
 “Our work is aimed at trying to remove any kind of trap or limitation, so that there is an incentive for professionals with upright profiles,” he said.

 Wilson López, a commissioner for the CSJ and elected by the Gremial Coalition, stressed that his role will focus on closely monitoring the work of the nominating committees.